 For the purpose of the Distance Selling Regulations and similar laws:

 - Unless otherwise specified, the supplier of all goods or services ordered and paid for through this web site is the Dorothy L Sayers Society, Registered Charity number 272120.
 Our postal address is Gimsons, King’s Chase, Witham, Essex, CM8 1AX.

 - The goods or services supplied are as described on this web site and in any email confirmation you receive.

-- The web payment page, prior to taking payment, shows a full breakdown of the amount to be paid, including shipping costs where appropriate and any payment processing charge.
+- The web payment page, prior to taking payment, shows a full breakdown of the amount to be paid, including shipping costs where appropriate.
 Subsequent emails will normally only show the total amount paid.

 - Our order fulfilment policy is to make no substitutions.
 If we are unable to supply the exact items ordered, we will contact you to discuss the matter.
 If you agree to an alternative, it will be supplied under a new separate contract, with the value of the original contract being applied as a credit.
 If there are no suitable alternatives, we will give you a full refund.

 - If you are in the EU and are a consumer within the meaning of the relevant

 legislation (normally, that you are a natural person, and are not making the

 purchase as part of any business or trade), then you have a right to cancel

 the contract within 7 working days of receiving goods or services, without